pixelateit/pixelateit/README.md

 - 🔭 I will create a website by july 2021
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Learning CSS and create projects using Java
-- ⚡ Fun fact: I love to draw and reading 5-books
+- ⚡ Fun fact: I love to draw and reading books

 ### Spotify Playing 🎧